IT for AVs | media networks for events

 O V E R V I E W

 The live training class “IT For AVs” is the new standard for teaching online.
-Within 2 weeks you will attend in 9 live teaching sessions and get over 30h live training with classmates, ask questions directly and join Q&A sessions.
-Combined with exercises, homework and tests you will experience a learning courve way beyond actual standards.
+Within 1 week you will attend in 10 live teaching sessions and get over 30h live training with classmates, ask questions directly and join Q&A sessions.
+Combined with exercises, homework and tests you will experience a learning curve way beyond actual standards.
 This training is based on the german industry standard “Netzwerktechnik für Veranstaltungstechniker” established in 2013 by Bodo Felusch.
 The live in person training is a three-day seminar and can also be booked for a local hosting in your company.
-All topics are also covered by the online version without bombing your mind for 8hrs sitting on a computer.

 The online seminar is addressed to technicians, operators, engineers and designers working with audiovisual media using IEEE 802 Ethernet networks for signal transport.
 The participants do not need any previous knowledge and are introduced to the IT technology from scratch.
 In the training, they learn to understand the language of the IT professionals at a high level, focusing on the topics relevant to the everyday practice of the participants.
-The basic level of the seminar are comprehensive and suitable for audio, lighting and video specialists alike.
-The standard level is sector-specific for sound engineers with particular focus on Dante Audio.
-The premium version gives you the chance to attend to the complete standard plan dates you have booked plus participating in any future date up to two times each live session.
-This enables you not only to repetite in the timeslots you need but only to switch to a different trainer if possible.
+The seminar is comprehensive and suitable for audio, lighting and video specialists alike.

 Trainer